Keeping Immigrant Families Safe in Early Childhood Programs

 Why this matters for early childhood programs

 Early childhood programs play an important role in families’ lives.
-Across the country, child care, pre-K, and Head Start provide millions of young children a safe space to play, learn, and grow while their parents work or go to school.
+Across the country, child care, pre-K, and Head Start programs provide millions of young children a safe space to play, learn, and grow while their parents work or go to school.
 These programs are also important connectors to other resources, such as nutrition, health, and parenting services.
 For families facing adversity, early childhood programs provide stability when everything else is uncertain.

 But in the current immigration policy climate, millions of families are questioning whether it’s safe for their children to attend or enroll in child care and early education.
 In CLASP’s field research with immigrant parents as well as child care and early education providers, we learned that many parents are keeping their children home to avoid contact with immigration agents.
 Equally concerning were the number of providers who described enforcement actions occurring at or near child care and early education programs.